jorgenhw/LLetMe-get-that-context-length-right/README.md

 The data used to calibrate the evaluation method is publicly available contracts, which can be downloaded from: https://www.atticusprojectai.org/cuad

+This project has been used in a specific business case together with [ClearContract]{https://clearcontract.dk/} who used it to determine which models solved their [contract review tool]{https://www.clearcontract.dk/ai-contract-review/}.

 This repository is part of a master thesis in Cognitive Science.

 ## Prerequisites 📋